 If you are on a budget and are looking for a quality compact pump, then this pump from Topeak is perfect for you.
-This is a no-fuss dual-action pump that is able to inflate high-volume tires like how a floor pump does in a very short amount of time.
+This is a no-fuss dual-action pump that can inflate high-volume tires like how a floor pump does in a very short amount of time.

-That is because it delivers on both strokes and has a high volume output design.
-This pump is compact, well-sealed, and is constructed out of high-grade aluminum.
+It delivers on both strokes and has a high-volume output design.
+This pump is compact, well-sealed, and constructed out of high-grade aluminum.

-- Dual-action – This feature lets you pump air even if you are on the outer stroke thus lessening the time it takes to pump a tire significantly.
+- Dual-action – This feature lets you pump air even if you are on the outer stroke, thus significantly lessening the time it takes to pump a tire.

-- Highly compatible – One of its main features is that it is compatible with all kinds of air valves.
+- Highly compatible – One of its main features is that it is compatible with all air valves.
 And this includes Schrader, Presta, and Dunlop valves.

 - No hose – The only downside of this budget pump is that it does not come with a hose.
-Pumping is a bit more challenging and you would need to swap out parts on the pump head to adapt to different types of valves.
+Pumping is a bit more challenging, and you would need to swap out parts on the pump head to adapt to different valves.

 Vibrelli Mini Pump

-It comes with a clever valve that you do not need to swap out to adapt to both Schrader and Presta valves.
-It also has a telescopic design which allows you to switch from high-volume operations to high-pressure ones.
+It comes with a clever valve that you do not need to swap out to adapt to Schrader and Presta valves.
+It also has a telescopic design which allows you to switch from high-volume operations to a high-pressure pump.

 - Comes with a puncture repair kit – What adds value to this product is that it comes with a patch kit from Vibrelli.
-If you are running tubes on your tires then this is perfect for you.
-The patch kits are glueless as well making the repair process easier.
+This is perfect for you if you run tubes on your tires.
+The patch kits are also glueless, making the repair process more accessible.

-- Too many moving parts – The only downside for this is that it has too many moving parts.
-Its telescopic design that is common on a floor pump may result in leaks in the future or it can easily break down due to wear and tear
+- Too many moving parts – The only downside is that it has too many moving parts.
+Its telescopic design, which is common on a floor pump, may result in leaks in the future, or it can easily break down due to wear and tear

 Types of Pumps

-The ones that come with swappable inserts are more effective based on reviews.
+The ones that come with swappable inserts are more effective, based on reviews.
 These pumps also come in different pressure varieties.
-Same as with a floor pump, hand pumps come in either high volume or high pressure.
+As with a floor pump, hand pumps come in either high volume or high pressure.

 You can differentiate between both pumps by looking at the label.
-High-pressure pumps are labeled as HP while high volume pumps are labeled as HV.
+High-pressure pumps are labeled as HP, while high-volume pumps are labeled HV.

 Why bring a mini pump every ride?

-Every cyclist should know what they would need to carry when out on rides regardless of what type of riding that you do.
+Every cyclist should know what they would need to carry when out on rides, regardless of what type of riding they do.
 While we could rely on our peers or riding buddies, it is not always ethical.
 And besides, there are also times wherein you will be riding alone.

 Riders also have the option to carry CO2 instead of a mini pump.
-Although it is smaller and more convenient, it also carries a certain amount of risk.
+Although smaller and more convenient, it also carries a certain risk.
 There is always the possibility of misuse or accidents.
-But if you are carrying around a mini pump then you do not need to worry about all of this.
+But if you are carrying around a mini pump, then you do not need to worry about all of this.

-However, as discussed earlier, not all mini pumps are made equal thus the purpose of this article.
-Stick around as we sift through the best mini pumps that you can buy for your mountain bike.
+However, as discussed earlier, not all mini pumps are made equal, thus the purpose of this article.

 Features to Consider When Buying a Mini Pump

 One aspect is ergonomics.
 This is specifically important because it makes operating the pump much easier.
-This is especially true when you are out on the trails and your hands are sweaty.
-Sometimes you will end up spending more time and energy pumping up the tire than you would need to.
+This is especially true when you are out on the trails, and your hands are sweaty.
+Sometimes you will spend more time and energy pumping up the tire than you would need to.

 But still, having a hose can impact the overall quality of the pump itself.
 That’s why it is best to choose the product with the most durable hose possible.
-You can also choose a flexible hose pump that has a valve core tool for maximum pump pressure that is needed on mountain bike tires.
+You can also choose a flexible hose pump with a valve core tool for the maximum pump pressure needed on mountain bike tires.

-If you are planning to mount your mini pump on your bike then look for one that is weatherproof and is sealed from dust and dirt.
-Having your pump exposed to the environment may add to its wear and tear thus degrading its durability.
+If you plan to mount your mini pump on your bike, look for one that is weatherproof and sealed from dust and dirt.
+Having your pump exposed to the environment may add to its wear and tear, thus degrading its durability.

-Having an air pressure gauge is also a good feature, but do you need that?
-You can always familiarize different tire pressures through feel.
+An air pressure gauge is also a good feature, but do you need that?
+You can always familiarize different tire pressure through feel.
 One thing that is common in mountain biking is crashes, and sometimes it happens even if we do not expect it.

-An air pressure gauge is quite brittle and may result in rendering your mini pump useless.
+Air pressure gauges are quite brittle and may render your bike pump useless.
 You can always opt for the most durable ones.

 And besides, mini-pumps should be treated as an emergency-only tool.
 If you need an accurate reading on your tire pressures, you can always use a floor pump that can give you a better and more accurate reading on your tires.
 Floor pumps are always more powerful and capable.

 And even if you are running tubeless tires, having one in your bag or mounted on your bike is still equally important.
-If you’re out riding, always carry around a repair kit and this includes your mini pump.
+If you’re out riding, always carry a repair kit, including your mini pump.
 Having a patch kit and an extra tube is great as well.